Lambrie/Lambrie.github.io/_posts/2020-06-19-send-sms-using-zoomconnect.md

 ```

 ### Getting started
-Once the package is installed, it is really simple to get going.
+Once the package is installed, it's simple to get going.

 Firstly import the zoomconnect-sdk client.
 {% highlight python %}
 from zoomconnect_sdk.client import Client
 {% endhighlight %}

-Once the client is imported, we need to initialize the client with a api_token and account email:
+Once the client is imported, we need to initialize the client with an api_token and account email:
 {% highlight python %}
 c = Client(api_token="secret",account_email="secret@keeper.co.za")
 {% endhighlight %}